NYU-RTS/rts-docs/docs/hpc/07_containers/03_singularity_with_conda.md

 julia-writable -e 'using Pkg; Pkg.add(["Calculus", "LinearAlgebra"])'
 ```

-If you do not need host packages installed in `/share/apps`, you can work with Singularity OS image:
+If you do not need host packages installed in `/share/apps`, you can work with Apptainer OS image:
 ```sh
 /share/apps/images/ubuntu-20.04.1.sif
 ```